 That would be great, but we should focus our efforts on something that the Oregon Legislature would allow.
 Dems in the Oregon Legislature wouldn’t allow that because it would weaken the Democratic Party in Oregon, and increase the chances that we would add Republicans to the US Senate.
 But the greater Idaho plan doesn’t do that.

 We expect professional licenses and driver’s licenses in rural Oregon to be grandfathered in to acceptance by Idaho by the legislation that moves the border.
+We predict that that legislation would give in-state (resident) prices to Oregon residents for hunting in the former counties of Oregon.

 Conservative counties don’t want to be dependent on the charity of the welfare state that Salem forces on them.
 They will be happy to have state spending like Idaho’s.
 People who want to live off of welfare are welcome to move to another county.
 We want an economy that is not held back by Oregon regulations and taxes, including environmental regulations.
 We’ll still have federal and Idaho regulations, and that’s plenty.
 Idaho knows how to respect rural counties and their livelihoods